Climate Change Survey 2023

 Films // Climate Conversations

-To accompany the Climate Sunday initative, two films have been produced featuring PCI Moderator, Right Rev Dr David Bruce in conversation with Olivia Elwood, an Environmental Management student and member of Bloomfield Presbyterian Church.
+To accompany the Creation Sunday initative, two films were produced in 2021 featuring former PCI Moderator, Right Rev Dr David Bruce in conversation with Olivia Elwood, an Environmental Management student and member of Bloomfield Presbyterian Church.
 Dr Bruce and Olivia discuss climate change, why the Church should care and what we can do.

 There is a shorter video suitable for sharing in a church service and a longer more indepth conversation for those who would like to learn more.